bahmutov/talks/agile-software-quality.md

 We are always delivering a prototype feature to find IF it solves customer's need.

-Only then we tighten the screws and make it maintainable in the long run.
+Only then do we tighten the screws and make it maintainable in the long run.

 ---
 ![Desired paths fullscreen](https://raw.github.com/bahmutov/talks/master/images/desired-paths.png)